korginc/nts-1-customizations/doc/03_examples.md

 ## Arduino Sketch Examples

-Arduino Sketch examples can be found in the _NTS-1 Custom Panels_ group of the _File > Examples_ menu.
+Arduino Sketch examples can be found in the _NTS-1 Custom Panels_ group of the _File > Examples_ menu, or obtained from the [github repository](https://github.com/korginc/NTS-1-customizations/tree/master/Custom_Panel_RevB/Arduino/examples).

 ### Blank Template